KDE/documentation-develop-kde-org/README.md

 It is home to the [development tutorials](https://develop.kde.org/docs/) and the [KDE Human Interface Guidelines](https://develop.kde.org/hig/).

+# Contributing to the KDE Developer website

+The source code for this website can be found at https://invent.kde.org/documentation/develop-kde-org.

+To learn more about the formatting and custom tooling available to start contributing, see the [Formatting Guidelines](https://develop.kde.org/docs/contribute/formatting/).

+To learn more about tutorial style and the use cases of the available tools, see the [Style Guidelines](https://develop.kde.org/docs/contribute/style/).

+To learn how to submit a contribution, see [Submitting a Merge Request](https://community.kde.org/Infrastructure/GitLab#Submitting_a_merge_request).

 ## Before running the website

 Download the latest Hugo release (extended version) from [here](https://github.com/gohugoio/hugo/releases) and clone this repo.
 Once you've cloned the site repo, enter the repo root folder.